Helloworld880/Real-Estate-Price-Prediction/README.md

 - Compare different regression algorithms to identify the best-performing model

 Technologies Used
-- Python (NumPy, Pandas, Scikit-Learn)
+- Python (NumPy, Pandas, Scikit-Learn, joblib)
 - Jupyter Notebook for development
 - Matplotlib/Seaborn for data visualization
 - Machine Learning models (Linear Regression, Random Forest )

+To excute the progarm
+ open the app.py
+ run the file ( in the terminal) streamlit run  app.py